-Key Y. Shin works closely with life sciences companies, at all stages of development, variously engaged in developing drugs, medical devices, diagnostics, and digital health technologies.
-He helps clients structure and complete critical transactions, from in-licensing patents that form the foundation of the companies’ patent estate, through services arrangements with CMOs, CROs, and other development partners, and eventually commercial partnering of the program, sale of the company, or other exit transaction.
+Key Y. Shin works closely with public and private global life sciences companies, at all stages of development, variously engaged in developing pharmaceuticals, medical devices, biotechnology, diagnostics, and digital health technologies.
+Key helps clients structure and complete critical transactions, from in-licensing patents that form the foundation of the companies’ patent estate, through services arrangements with CMOs, CROs, and other development partners, and eventually commercial partnering of the program, sale of the company, or other exit transaction.
 In addition to collaborations, Key works on venture financing (representing both startups and venture capital firms) and mergers and acquisitions (M&A) matters.

 Prior to joining Morgan Lewis, Key was of counsel at another international law firm.
 He also previously served as the associate general counsel for Nuvelo, Inc., and practiced technology transactions and corporate commercial law at a national firm in Canada.